Shopify vs. WooCommerce: Which shop is better?

 WooCommerce Themes

-The price range is broad:
+The price range is wide:

 - Free themes: Storefront (official WooCommerce theme), Astra, Neve

-- Premium themes: €40–100 (significantly cheaper than Shopify)
+- Premium Themes:€40–100 (significantly cheaper than Shopify)

-- Page builders: Elementor, Divi, WPBakery enable pixel-perfect design
+- Page Builder:Elementor, Divi, and WPBakery enable pixel-perfect design.

-Design conclusion: Shopify offers curated quality with less selection.
-WooCommerce offers maximum flexibility with more personal responsibility.
-For custom web design, WooCommerce is the better foundation.
+Design conclusion:Shopify offers curated quality with fewer choices.
+WooCommerce offers maximum flexibility with more autonomy.
+For a customized experienceweb designWooCommerce is the better foundation.

-Payment Providers for Austria
+Payment providers for Austria

 Shopify Payment Options (AT)

-- Shopify Payments (powered by Stripe) – credit card, Apple Pay, Google Pay
+- Shopify Payments (powered by Stripe) – Credit card, Apple Pay, Google Pay

-- PayPal – standard in Austria
+- PayPal– Standard in Austria

-- Amazon Pay – for Prime customers
+- Amazon Pay– for Prime customers

-Important: Without Shopify Payments, additional transaction fees of 0.5–2% apply – on top of the payment gateway fees.
+Important:Without Shopify Payments, additional transaction fees of 0.5–2% will apply – in addition to the fees of the payment gateway.

-WooCommerce Payment Options (AT)
+WooCommerce payment options (AT)

-- WooCommerce Payments (powered by Stripe) – like Shopify Payments, but without additional fees
+- WooCommerce Payments(powered by Stripe) – like Shopify Payments, but without additional fees

-- Klarna – official plugin available
+- Klarna– Official plugin available

 - PayPal – native WooCommerce plugin

-- EPS bank transfer – via Mollie or Unzer
+- EPS transfer– via Mollie or Unzer

-- Sofort – via various gateways
+- Instant bank transfer– via various gateways

-- Bancontact, iDEAL, Giropay – for international customers
+- Bancontact, iDEAL, Giropay– for international customers

-- Cryptocurrencies – possible via plugins
+- Cryptocurrencies– possible via plugins

-Payment conclusion: Both platforms support all relevant payment methods for Austria.
+Payment conclusion:Both platforms support all relevant payment methods for Austria.
 WooCommerce offers more flexibility in gateway selection and has no additional transaction fees.

 Scalability

-Shopify Scaling
+Shopify scaling

-- Shopify Plus: Enterprise level, unlimited (from approx. €2,300/month)
+- Shopify Plus:Enterprise level, unlimited (from approx. €2,300/month)

-WooCommerce Scaling
+WooCommerce scaling

-- Managed hosting (Cloudways, Kinsta): Up to approx. 2,000 orders/day
+- Managed hosting (Cloudways, Kinsta):Up to approximately 2,000 orders per day

-- Cloud hosting (AWS, Google Cloud): Practically unlimited
+- Cloud hosting (AWS, Google Cloud):Virtually unlimited

-Scalability conclusion: Shopify scales more easily and without technical effort.
-WooCommerce can scale just as well but requires server management and optimization.
-For fast-growing shops without their own tech team, Shopify is the safer choice.
+Scaling conclusion:Shopify scales more easily and without technical overhead.
+WooCommerce scales just as well, but requires server management and optimization.
+For rapidly growing stores without their own tech team, Shopify is the safer choice.

-When Is Shopify the Better Choice?
+When is Shopify the better choice?

 Based on our experience at GoldenWing, we recommend Shopify in the following situations: